hikarimusic/hikarimusic.github.io/_other/medicine.md

   * Due to mutation in KIT (and also PDGFRA)
 * **Subjective**
   * Multiple red-brown patches/nodules, mainly in children
-  * Localized edema when lesion rubbed (Darier sign): Histamine release from mast cells
+  * Localized edema when lesion rubbed (Darier sign): Histamine release
-  * Wheals, pruritus, flush triggered by food or temperature change: Histamine release from mast cells
+  * Wheals/pruritus/flush triggered by food or temperature change: Histamine release
 * **Objective**
   * [Pathology] Proliferation of mast cells in dermis
 * **Assessment**
   * Spontaneous resolve in children
 {: .notice--info}

 ## Vascular Tumor / 血管腫瘍